 Meet in Dickinson Reading Room

 Accompany Bennington students and faculty on a short walk to learn how we are using our campus as a learning laboratory to study regional groundwater flow and environmental issues.

 Faculty Moderators: Tim Schroeder and John Hultgren

 Languages in Action

-Students working in Chinese, French, Italian, Japanese, and Spanish will present their original research, and talk about community outreach, study abroad, and life after Bennington.
+Students working in a range of fields including Chinese, French, Italian, Japanese, and Spanish will present their original research, community outreach, study abroad, and life after Bennington.